jon-xu/scSplit/README.md

         -v, --vcf, (optional) individual genotypes to check distinguishing variants against

         e.g. scSplit run -r ref_filtered.csv -a alt_filtered.csv -n 8

         # below command will tell the script to expect 20% doublets if the natually found doublets are less than that:
-        scSplit run -r ref_filtered.csv -a alt_filtered.csv -n 8 -d 0.2
+        e.g. scSplit run -r ref_filtered.csv -a alt_filtered.csv -n 8 -d 0.2

+        # beta: -n 0 -s <sub>, let system decide the optimal sample number between 2 and <sub>
+        e.g. scSplit run -r ref_filtered.csv -a alt_filtered.csv -n 0 -s 12

    d) Below files will be generated:

-      "scSplit_result.csv": barcodes assigned to each of the N+1 states (N singlets and 1 doublet state) "scSplit_dist_variants.txt": the distinguishing variants that can be used to genotype and assign sample to clusters "scSplit_dist_matrix.csv": the ALT allele Presence/Absence (P/A) matrix on distinguishing variants for all samples as a reference in assigning sample to clusters
+      "scSplit_result.csv": barcodes assigned to each of the N+1 cluster (N singlets and 1 doublet cluster), doublet marked as DBL-<n> (n stands for the cluster number)
+      "scSplit_dist_variants.txt": the distinguishing variants that can be used to genotype and assign sample to clusters "scSplit_dist_matrix.csv": the ALT allele Presence/Absence (P/A) matrix on distinguishing variants for all samples as a reference in assigning sample to clusters, NOT including the doublet cluter, whose sequence number would be different every run (please pay enough attention to this)
-      "scSplit_PA_matrix.csv": the full ALT allele Presence/Absence (P/A) matrix for all samples "scSplit.model", a python pickle dump containing the final allele fraction model (model.model_MAF), and the probability of each cell belonging to each sample (model.P_s_c)
+      "scSplit_PA_matrix.csv": the full ALT allele Presence/Absence (P/A) matrix for all samples, NOT including the doublet cluter, whose sequence number would be different every run (please pay enough attention to this)
-      "scSplit.log" log file containing information for current run, iterations, and final Maximum Likelihood and doublet sample
+      "scSplit_P_s_c.csv", the probability of each cell belonging to each sample "scSplit.log" log file containing information for current run, iterations, and final Maximum Likelihood and doublet sample

 ### 5. (Optional) Generate sample genotypes based on the split result